Oops! Sorry!!

 In many ways…

-3. Emotion are like an on-off switch
+3. Emotions are like an on-off switch

 They get triggered based on certain cues: